-The SAT Reasoning Test is a measure of the critical thinking skills that the students need for academic success in college.
-The SAT assesses how well a candidate analyzes and solves problems and related skills that they learned in school that they will need in college.
+The SAT Reasoning Test is a measure of the critical thinking skills that students require for academic success in college.
+The SAT test assesses how well a candidate analyzes and solves the problems skills and other related skills which are required in college.
 The SAT Reasoning test is typically taken by high school juniors and seniors.

-Each section of the SAT is scored on a scale of 200 - 800, with two writing sub-scores for multiple-choice and the essay.
-It is administered seven times a year in the U.S., Puerto Rico, and U.S. Territories, and six times a year overseas
+Each section of the SAT defined with a score on a scale of 200 - 800, with two writing sub-scores for multiple-choice and the essay.
+It is administered seven times a year in the U.S., Puerto Rico, and U.S. Territories, and six times a year overseas.

 SAT (SAT Reasoning Test or SAT subjects Test or both) is normally taken by high school juniors and seniors internationally.
-There is no eligibility conditions of minimum marks etc. for appearing in the SAT Reasoning Test or SAT Subject Tests, but several colleges need a good SAT score along with a good academic record.
+There is no eligibility conditions in terms of minimum marks for appearing in the SAT Reasoning Test (SAT Subject Tests), but several colleges need a good SAT score along with a good academic record.
 In addition, those colleges conduct their own tests, like Essay Writing, Personality Test etc and also ask for commendation letters from the teacher / College etc. A nicely written CV (Curriculum Vitae) can help students to increase their points in getting the admission.
 Some colleges specify the Subject Tests they require for admission or placement; others allow applicants to choose which tests to take.

 SAT Reasoning Test Pattern

-SAT Reasoning Test includes a Critical Reading, Mathematics, and writing section, with a specific number of questions related to content.
+SAT Reasoning Test includes a Critical Reading, Mathematics, and writing sections, with a specific number of questions related to content.